 She never had any personal connection with Freemasonry, least of all with Co-Masonry, which only became connected with The Theosophical Society some years after her death, through the influence of such people as C. W. Leadbeater and Annie Besant, whose version of Theosophy was profoundly different from the original.
 Although Co-Masonry, to its credit, admits women as well as men, it was nonetheless instituted within “The Theosophical Society – Adyar” by the same leaders directly responsible for the Society’s attempted Christianisation and even Catholicisation and who also put HPB’s original writings out of print and replaced them with their own proclamations of the imminent “Second Coming of Christ” and promotions of ritualism and church ceremonies!

-Those interested in this aspect of Theosophical history, the ramifications of which are still very much present today, may find it of interest to read such articles as Theosophy, The Jesuits, & The Roman Catholic Church, The Case against C. W. Leadbeater, From Theosophical Society to Bizarre Quasi-Catholic Anti-Blavatsky Cult?, and Original Theosophy and Later Versions.
+Those interested in this aspect of Theosophical history, the ramifications of which are still very much present today, may find it of interest to read such articles as Theosophy, The Jesuits, & The Roman Catholic Church, The Case against C. W. Leadbeater, and Original Theosophy and Later Versions.

 After her initial published acknowledgement of the Diploma, HPB made no further reference to it.
 She didn’t draw attention to it, never attended Masonic meetings or events, and was indeed continually critical of modern Masonry.
 Most of her students and colleagues would have been surprised to learn that she had been awarded such an honour, if indeed it was an honour.